umautobots/GTAVisionExport/managed/README.md

 * NativeUI
 * others managed by nuget

-## building
+## Building
 First go through the refereces in visual studio and update the paths for the non-nuget dependencies.
 These dependencies will usually live in your GTAV ddirectory.
 Then simply build the GTAVisionExport project and copy the resulting files into {gtav directory}/Scripts.

+There is ScriptHookVDotNet in references, but it is deprecated.
+Use ScriptHookVDotNet2 instead of ScriptHookVDotNet.

+Probably, you will need to add the System.Management dependency for it to work.

-## database config
+## Database config
 In order the connect to the database the managed plugins needs to know your database information.

-This is provided in an ini file that looks like the following:
+For that, create `GTAVision.ini` file in your scripts directory with following content:
 ```ini
 [Database]
 ConnectionString=<npgsql connection string>